 Documentation Unit: Prepares the Incident Action Plan (IAP), maintains all incident-related documentation, and provides duplication services.

-Demobilization Unit: On large, complex incidents, the demobilization unit will assist in ensuring an orderly, safe, and cost-effective movement of personnel is made when they are no longer required.
+Demobilization Unit: On large, complex incidents, the Demobilization Unit will assists in ensuring that an orderly, safe and cost-effective movement of personnel is made when they are no longer required.

 Planning Section Responsibilities